chronzerg/Maker/README.md

     source/static_lib_code
     source/other_module,

     # Module Compilation Flags
-    $(call includes,
-        path/to/include
+    -I path/to/include
-        other/include/path
+    -I other/include/path

-    )
-    $(call define, THIS_MACRO, 1234)
-    $(call define, THAT_MACRO, heyo),
+    -D THIS_MACRO=1234
+    -D THAT_MACRO heyo,

     # Module Linking Flags
-    $(call libraries,
-        ncurses,
+    -l ncurses
-        pthread
+    -l pthread
-    )
 );

 # Define some static library modules
-$(call slib, source/static_lib_code,,-O3);
+$(call slib, source/static_lib_code,, -O3);
 $(call slib, source/other_module);
 ```

 Configuration is done via global configuration and target definitions:
  - Global configuration consists of several variables which are defined at the top of the Maker makefile.
-Their values can be changed in the Makefile or preferably redefined in the config.mkr file (as seen with the `cxxflags` variable in the example above).
+Their values can be changed in the Makefile or preferably redefined in the config.mkr file (as seen with the `cxxFlags` variable in the example above).
 For more information on these variables, see the top of the Maker makefile where the variables are well documented.

  - Target definitions are done via calls to Maker functions (as seen with the `$(call exec...)` and `$(call slib...)` statements in the example above).
 All targets are currently created as a result of module definition.
 What a module is and what the arguments to said functions mean is discussed in the following sections.